lucasducrot/survtreeshap/README.md

 # SurvTreeSHAP

 **SurvTreeSHAP** is a Python package for interpreting tree-based survival models at scale.
-It extends SurvSHAP(t) explanations addressing the computational bottlenecks.
-Based on TreeSHAP, this tool takes advantage of the tree structure to provide fast and scalable survival prediction explanations in high-dimensional settings.
+It extends SurvSHAP(t) explanations addressing the computational bottlenecks with the TreeSHAP algorithm.
+It takes advantage of the tree structure and provide fast and scalable survival prediction explanations in high-dimensional settings.

 ## 🔧 Installation